 Methods & Provisions is a series documenting the memories, rituals and soundtracks of people who love food.

 From a buttery scale model of Le Corbusier’s LC2 chair to a white frosted cake airbrushed with Sanrio character Kuromi, Suea’s playful food styling experiments with form and function, pushing the boundaries of how we see and consume food.
-According to Suea, the creator behind Suea’s Dinner Service and Suea’s Cake Service, these ideas often come from her dreams—a side affect, she thinks, of being obsessed with food.
+According to Suea, the creator behind Suea’s Dinner Service and Suea’s Cake Service, these ideas stem from a life-long obsession with food combined with a creative background in fashion.
 It makes sense, then, that her dinner tables and food installations take on a dreamlike quality, featuring otherworldly-colored produce and butter candles whose wax doubles as dipping sauce.
 In this conversation, we talk about the fundamentals of designing a dinner party, the rituals in hospitality and what it means to play with your food.

 Tell us a little about yourself, how did you come to work in food?
 And what informs your relationship with food?

 I was born in Korea and my family immigrated to Montana when I was around 4.
 I grew up in Montana until the third grade and my parents separated so my mom, sisters and I moved to New Jersey, where we knew other Koreans and my mom had a better support network.
 I grew up in a traditional Korean-American setting, in the sense that my mom always cooked for us.
 There was a home-cooked meal on the table everyday.